 Should you completely drain your pool?

 We would never recommend completely draining your pool.
-Not only is it wasteful, but there really isn’t any need to go to such lengths when winterizing an above ground pool.
+Not only is it wasteful, but there isn’t any need to go to such lengths when winterizing an above ground pool.

-As long as you reduce the water level to below the skimmer, then it is unlikely any damage that might be caused will be irreparable.
+As long as you reduce the water level to below the skimmer, it is unlikely any damage that might be caused will be irreparable.

 Are air pool pillows essential?